zvxzdx/runeforge-wiki-ru/specific-guide/animation/fix-broken-animations.md

 # WRITTEN TUTORIAL

 ## HOW TO GET A RIOT.SKL FILE
-First extract the original champion .skl file from Obsidian, following the tutorial above.
-You only need the .skl.
+First extract the original champion <a href="/en/specific-guide/filetypes#skn">.skl</a> file from Obsidian, following the tutorial above.
+You only need the <a href="/en/specific-guide/filetypes#skn">.skl</a>.
 In my case, it’s Jhin.skl

-Rename the .skl to Riot.skl and place it in the champion skin folder of your custom skin.
+Rename the <a href="/en/specific-guide/filetypes#skn">.skl</a> to Riot.skl and place it in the champion skin folder of your custom skin.
 I rename Jhin.skl to Riot.skl and put it into Jhin.wad.client/assets/characters/jhin/skins/base.

 ![2.webp](/user-pictures/goat/fixbrokenanimation/2.webp)